This mortgage case study is based on a real client scenario. Details have been simplified to protect client confidentiality.

 - Secure a competitive mortgage rate

-- Ensure their full income was properly recognised
+- Ensure their full income, including bonus, was properly recognised

 In many cases: